TrueCar/gluestick/CONTRIBUTING.md

 # Contributing to GlueStick

-GlueStick is one of TrueCar's open source projects that is build to speed up the development process internally in [truecar.com](https://truecar.com) and also help a larger audience reduce the time needed to build apps.
+GlueStick is an open source project sponsored by TrueCar that uses it to speed up the development process internally in [truecar.com](https://truecar.com) and also help a larger audience reduce the time needed to build apps.
 It allows the developer to create and deploy enterprise-grade React and Redux application right from your command line.

 ### Pull Requests

-TrueCar team will be monitoring for pull requests.

 **You can submit your pull request on the `develop` branch**.